pgalbavy/geneos/pkg/README.md

 ## Logging

 There is a basic logging interface to allow for common logging formats for any plugins.
-To use import the top-level _geneos_ package and then make local copies of the Loggers, like this:
+To use import the [logger](geneos/pkg/logger) package and then make local copies of the Loggers, like this:

 ```go
 import (